8 Paloma Recipes To Leave You Hyped For A Tequila-Filled Summer

 This tequila-based drink often plays proverbial second fiddle to the aforementioned margarita.
 But in our opinion, these are far-less sugary and much cleaner on the palate.
 The combination of tequila, grapefruit juice, lime juice, and soda water combine to create the perfect summer refresher.
 It’s zesty, full of citrus flavor, with just the right amount of booze to keep you smiling as temps rise.

 One of the greatest aspects of this cocktail is its ability to adapt to different flavors with the addition or subtraction of certain ingredients.
-Check out some of the most mouth-watering paloma recipes on earth below.
+Check out some of the most mouth-watering Paloma recipes on earth below.

 #2 – From bartender Pam Wiznitzer at The Lookup in New York City